 Rural Health Disparities

-Rural residents are older, poorer, and have fewer physicians to care for them.
-This inequality is intensified as rural residents are less likely to have employer-provided health care coverage; and if they are poor, often not covered by Medicaid.
-Federal and state agencies, and membership organizations are working to diminish these disparities and keep rural America healthy and strong.
-Some provide funding, information, and technical assistance to be used at the state, regional and local level and others inform state and federal legislators to help them recognize the issues affecting health care in rural America.
+Several studies have shown that rural residents are older, poorer, and have fewer physicians to care for them.
+This inequality is intensified as rural residents are less likely to have employer-provided healthcare coverage, and if they are poor, often are not covered by Medicaid.
+Federal and state agencies and membership organizations are working to diminish these disparities and keep rural America healthy and strong.
+Some provide funding, information, and technical assistance to be used at the state, regional, and local level, while others inform state and federal legislators to help them understand the issues affecting healthcare in rural America.

 Frequently Asked Questions